mmartinv/assisted-service-client-generator/README.md

-The ```generator.sh``` script, by default, uses the online generator found at http://api.openapi-generator.tech to create the python client for the latest version of the Assisted Service API within the ```assisted-service-client-python-master``` directory.
+The ```generator.sh``` script, by default, uses the online generator found at http://api.openapi-generator.tech to create the python client for the latest version of the Assisted Service API within the ```assisted-service-client-python-legacy-master``` directory.
 ```
 ./generate.sh
 ```